Youth Mental Health First Aid Instructor Training

 firstname.lastname@example.org / http://www.health.wyo.gov/mhsa/index.html

-Application submission directions: Please return your completed application to Janet Jares via email at email@example.com, fax at (307) 777-5849, or mail: 6101 Yellowstone Road, Suite 220, Cheyenne, WY 82002.
+Please return your completed application to Janet Jares via email at email@example.com, fax at (307) 777-5849, or mail: 6101 Yellowstone Road, Suite 220, Cheyenne, WY 82002.
 A confirmation will be sent when applications are received.
-Applications are due by July 7, 2015.
-Acceptance to the course will be confirmed via email on or before July 10, 2015.
+Please contact Ms. Jares if you intend to apply to see if seats are available.
+Acceptance to the course will be confirmed via email.